VelizarMihaylov/air-quality-app/README.md

 className='Component--button__success'
 ```

-Each component has a corresponding `scss` file that contains all of the styles used to style it.
+Each component has a corresponding `scss` file next to it's definition that contains all of the css used to style it.

 ## Code Format